 Black steel bowls, in my online search, seemed to be rather rare.
 Black steel bowls in what I thought was a pleasing shape, were even more rare.
 Typically bowls are very wide.
 I wanted something that was a bit more of a cylindrical shape.
 The bowls we bought were on sale from Canadian Tire (A local large hardware/automative/home store) for $20.
 The regular price is currently a rather ridiculous $70, so I can't recommend it unless it goes back on sale.
 (Those are February 2019 prices, in Canadian Funds.)

 So maybe just check out some of my other recommended affiliate links?

 SensGard ZEM hearing protection

 Dowelmax Drill Guides for 1/4" Dowels

-Kreg K4MS Pocket Hole Screw Joinery Kit (I have an older version of this kit)
+Kreg K4MS Pocket Hole Screw Joinery Kit (I have older versions of these Kreg tools)

 3M Super 77 Spray Adhesive

 As an Amazon Associate I earn from qualifying purchases you make using my affiliate links.